 Strategic.
 The Company met target performance for the "Strategic" performance category.
-This was primarily because management was able to focus on additional key aspects of the Company's strategic initiatives while achieving the "Financial" and "Operational" performance targets.
-This included making key senior management hires to address succession planning, and implementing a plan to monetize over \$1 billion of non-exploration and production assets in order to reduce our overall leverage.
+This was primarily because management was able to focus on additional key aspects of the Company's strategic succession planning, and implementing a plan to monetize over \$1 billion of non-exploration and production assets in order to reduce our overall leverage.
 Additionally, we continued our strong focus on safety and environmental issues.
 In our safety program, we continually address training and contractor management.
 We had several initiatives that contributed directly to meeting our targets, including a Safety Leadership Program, which focuses on educating field managers on how to build a strong safety culture.
 We also initiated Field Safety Committees, increased contractor auditing, and instituted new safe workplace practices across all phases of our operations.
 In addition, the Company was very successful in managing environmental stewardship and regulatory compliance in our field operations.
 As a result of these efforts, the Company received minimal Notice of Violations and was not subject to any regulatory fines or penalties during 2017.